Azure/autorest.typescript/README.md

 ```

 ## --source-code-folder-path
 The folder relative to the output-folder path that the TypeScript source code files will be generated in.
-If no value is provided for this flag, then it will default to `lib`.
+If no value is provided for this flag, then it will default to `src`.
 If an empty string is provided for this flag, then the TypeScript source code files will be generated in the output-folder.

 ### --azure-arm
 For generating a client for an Azure service, provide `--typescript.azure-arm=true`: